Mary Ann Nevins Radzinowicz

-Mary Ann Nevins Radzinowicz (born April 18, 1925) is an American academic and scholar of English literature.
-She is a leading authority on John Milton and 17th century English literature.
-She is Jacob Gould Schurman Professor of English Literature Emerita at Cornell University.
+Mary Ann Nevins Radzinowicz (April 18, 1925 – March 15, 2023) was an American academic and scholar of English literature.
+She was a leading authority on John Milton and 17th century English literature.
+She was Jacob Gould Schurman Professor of English Literature Emerita at Cornell University.

 Career

-She read English at Radcliffe College and took her M.A. and PhD degrees at Columbia University.
+Radzinowicz read English at Radcliffe College and took her M.A. and PhD degrees at Columbia University.
 She was awarded two Fulbright Scholarships to attend the University of Cambridge, where she took a further M. A. degree.
 She was a Fellow of Girton College, Cambridge and lecturer in English at the University of Cambridge for 20 years.
 From 1980, she was Jacob Gould Schurman Professor of English Literature at Cornell University where she specialised in literary criticism in a historical context.
-She retired in 1990 and moved to live in Ballyvaughan, County Clare, Ireland.